 Of course, since color is by far the most important factor when buying emeralds, it should go without saying that you need to be able to see a high quality photo of the stone before even considering purchasing it.

-This is why we strongly recommend buying emeralds only from James Allen.
+This is why we strongly recommend buying emeralds only from Leibish & Co or James Allen.
 Just as with Diamonds, they lead the industry in just about every possible area – customer service, packaging, prices, high quality photography (and now video!).

-These high definition videos they have just added to their site make the viewing experience just as good as seeing the stone in person.
+These high definition videos make the viewing experience just as good as seeing the stone in person.
 Another important thing to remember about emeralds is that they are rarely sold with a reliable certificate.

 With emeralds (as opposed to diamonds) this isn’t a deal-breaker.
 As long as you have a guarantee that the emerald is natural, all that really matters is how the stone looks to you.